Ghelderode, Michel de

 |Astrology data||13°38' 29°19 Asc.
 01°49'|

-Avant-garde Belgian dramatist, writing in French.
-A prolific writer, he wrote more than sixty plays, a hundred stories, a number of articles on art and folklore and more than 20,000 letters.
+Belgian avant-garde dramatist, writing in French, he wrote more than sixty plays, a hundred stories, a number of articles on art and folklore and more than 20,000 letters.
 He is the creator of a fantastic and disturbing, often macabre, grotesque and cruel world filled with mannequins, puppets, devils, masks, skeletons, religious paraphernalia, and mysterious old women.
 His works create an eerie and unsettling atmosphere although they rarely contain anything openly scary.

 Among his influences were puppet theater, commedia dell'arte and the Belgian painter of the macabre, James Ensor.
 His works often deal with the extremes of human experience, from death and degradation to religious exaltation.